 NEW TO SINGAPORE?
 CONVERT THAT LICENCE

-When you have passed (well done!), you then need to apply for a licence conversion, in person, at a Traffic Police Test Centre counter.
-These are located in the driving centres listed above.
-Use our handy checklist (see right) to make sure you have everything you need to take with you on Conversion Day, and then voila, you are free to get behind the wheel and explore Singapore!
+When you have passed (well done!), you then need to apply for a licence conversion, in person, at the TP Headquarters, located at 10 Ubi Ave 3, Singapore 408865.
+Use our handy checklist (see right) to make sure you have everything you need to take with you on Conversion Day, and then voilà, you are free to get behind the wheel and explore Singapore!

 Like this story?
 Here’s more we think you’ll find useful: